havipr/havipr/README.md

 ### Hi there 👋

+I'm Javi, a data analytics enthusiast with a passion for using data to drive business insights and solutions to real problems.

 <!--
 **havipr/havipr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.